U.S. Accused of Poor Help for Iraqi Refugees

 AMOS: You think all those situations are equal, even despite the fact that Iraq is a different case simply because there are, you know, more than 130,000 U.S. troops there.

-Mr. ROSENZWEIG: I don't think they're inter-comparable.
-If you've seen video of the camps in Burma and the people who've live there, you know, I personally am just not in a position to say that that person is less deserving or more deserving than an Iraqi refugee.
+ROSENZWEIG: I don't think they're inter-comparable.
+If you've seen video of the camps in Burma and the people who've lived there, you know, I personally am just not in a position to say that that person is less deserving or more deserving than an Iraqi refugee.

 AMOS: One of those Iraqi refugees is Ali Jabber(ph).
 We heard from him yesterday on this program.
 He served as an interpreter for U.S. troops.
 He's now in Jordan, waiting for an answer from the United States.

-Mr. ALI JABBER (Interpreter): I can't do anything, you know.
+ALI JABBER: I can't do anything, you know.
 I don't have permission to work, so I got tired of this place, you know.
 I just want to get out of here.

-Jordan has also closed its border, so has Saudi Arabia.
+AMOS: Jordan has also closed its border.
+So has Saudi Arabia.
 So they are internally displaced.
 Many of the southern provinces in Iraq actually will not let Iraqis come there unless they can prove they have family.
 So it's unclear what's going to happen.